 When you’re coordinating a multi-store rollout, the final step—delivery—can make or break the entire project.
 Standard shipping might get your fixtures to the door, but it often leaves your store managers with a logistical puzzle.
 White glove delivery is a premium service designed to handle every detail, from careful transport to final placement.
 It’s about more than just convenience; it’s a strategic choice that protects your investment, saves you time, and ensures your new retail environment is ready for business on schedule.
 By opting for a service that goes beyond the curb, you can prevent costly damages, reduce the burden on your store teams, and maintain control over your project timeline from start to finish.

-Protect Your Products in Transit
+Ensure Your Products Arrive in Perfect Condition

 Your custom fixtures are a significant investment.
 The last thing you want is for them to arrive damaged after months of design and manufacturing.
 White glove delivery provides an exceptional level of care.
 The name itself comes from the idea of handlers wearing white gloves to manage delicate items.
 This service ensures your products are handled meticulously from the moment they leave the warehouse until they are in place on your sales floor.
 Teams use specialized equipment and proper techniques to prevent scratches, dents, and breakage, giving you peace of mind that your fixtures will arrive in perfect condition.
 This commitment to careful handling is a crucial part of a complete quality control process.